Lyceum Club (Melbourne)

 The Lyceum Club (Melbourne), was founded in the State of Victoria, Australia, in 1912 by Ethel Osborne and Janet Greig.
 It was based on the Lyceum club in London, and was formally associated with the London club in 1913.
-In the first few decades the club changed premises a number of times, until 1959, when it moved into its purpose built premises at Ridgeway place, Melbourne.
+In the first few decades the Club changed premises a number of times, until 1959, when it moved into its purpose built premises at Ridgway place, Melbourne.
 In 1973 the Australian Association of Lyceum Clubs was formed to formally associate the five existing Australian Lyceum Clubs.

 Formation

 Planning the club

 Ethel Osborne and Janet Greig decided they wanted to organise a club in the style of the London Lyceum Club.
-The held a meeting with thirty women present at the Town Hall in Melbourne on 4 June 1910 to discuss the idea of forming such a group.
+They held a meeting with thirty women present at the Town Hall in Melbourne on 4 June 1910 to discuss the idea of forming such a group.
 They decided such a group should be open to women who: